 "Mistakes?"
-She asks understanding a little more than what he can say at a crowded coffee shop.
+She asks understanding a little more than what he can say in a crowded coffee shop.

 "Yeah, and Bruce is starting to lose his patience."

-"Because they're stupid mistakes; the kind he specifically trained me to avoid a few years ago," he replies looking a bit ashamed at the confession.
+"Because they're stupid mistakes; the kind he specifically trained out of me years ago," he replies looking a bit ashamed at the confession.

 "Oh," is all Max can say knowing that his partner's leaving is the root of the problem.
 "Well, maybe you just need a bit more time to adjust."
 Terry doesn't reply as he stares out the window.
 After a few tense and quiet minutes, Max lets out a sigh.
 "Well, like I said, I'll be leaving in a week, so do you want to go out tomorrow night for one last hoorah?"